-Several other communities throughout the county are also experiencing growth; some have experienced enough growth over the past decade to be designated CDPs according to the 2010 census.
+Several other communities throughout the county are also experiencing growth; some have experienced enough growth over the past decade to be designated CDPs according to the 2020 census.
 These communities are more scattered, and development is less dense.
-Residents in these communities are self reliant with individual water and sewer facilities.
+Residents in these communities are self-reliant with individual water and sewer facilities.
 These communities include Marion, Kila, Ferndale, Creston, and West Glacier.
-The more remote communities such as Polebridge, Olney, and Essex have not experienced the rapid growth that the more accessible communities in the county are currently undergoing, but have still a population increase over the past ten years.
-Map 3.2 shows the existing overall population per square mile in Flathead County.
+Communities such as Polebridge, Olney, and Essex have not experienced the rapid growth that the more accessible communities in the county are currently undergoing but have still a population increase over the past ten years.
+These areas have likely reached their limit of growth due to a variety of factors including lack of access to utilities, extreme environmental constraints, and low-density zoning regulations.
+Map 3.2 shows the existing overall population density related to a CDP in Flathead County.